Pumiliotoxin 251D: Synthesis

-The lack of pumiliotoxin 251D in eggs and tadpoles confirms that the toxin is not passed over from adult frogs to their offspring.
-The tadpoles are therefore not readily protected from predators.

 Toxicity

 Mechanism of action

 In general, pumiliotoxins are known as positive modulators of voltage-gated sodium channels (VGSCs, membrane proteins).
 Pumiliotoxin 251D is not such a poison.
 However, it does block the influx of Na+ ions in mammalian VGSCs.

 Pumiliotoxin 251D is able to shift the V1/2.
 This is the potential at which the sodium open probability is half maximal.
 Both the steady-state activation and inactivation curves of each mammalian VGSCs are shifted to a more negative potential.

 PTX 251D shifts the V1/2 of insect VGSCs even further than the mammalian VSGCs.
 This explains why it is especially toxic to insects, like mosquitoes.
 Furthermore, the presence of PTX 251D results in a six time higher permeability of the VGSCs for K+ ions.
 This severely disturbs the delicate sodium-potassium equilibrium in the nerve system.

 The effect of pumiliotoxin 251D on the voltage-gated potassium channels (VGPCs) currents is quite small.
 The toxic has an effect on the deactivation kinetics of the potassium channel.
 It inhibits its inactivation.
 This effect is still under investigation.

 PTX 251D also completely inhibits the activity of Ca2+-stimulated ATPase.
 This results in a decreased reuptake of Ca2+ and thus a high concentration of free Ca2+ in the organism.
 This may be related to the potentiation and prolongation of muscle twitch caused by the inhibition.

 The mechanism of biotransformation of PTX 251D is still unknown.